26 October 2020

-As we drive past the Kowloon station I notice a lot of roadwork, and I ask our driver.
-He says they are building a new high speed train station that will connect with the Shenzhen station just on the other side of the border and offer seamless superfast connection with Beijing.
+As we drive past the Kowloon station I notice a lot of roadworks, and I ask our driver.
+He says they are building a new high-speed train station that will connect with the Shenzhen station just on the other side of the border and offer a seamless superfast connection with Beijing.
 One more way that Hong Kong is becoming more and more integrated with the mainland.

 The Hong Kong airport is my favorite in the world.
 Bright, spacious, beautiful, full of great shopping and food, efficient.
 Of course, free and fast wifi everywhere.